Skip to content

 LLM provider abstraction

-Failover & retry logic
+Failover and retry logic

 • Local worker: Implements a "Progressive Stability Degradation" (ADR-003).
-If the worker crashes, it restarts with simpler settings (Threads -> 1, SIMD -> Off).
+If the worker crashes, it restarts with simpler settings (threads -> 1, SIMD -> off).

 7. Developer onboarding guide